logston/dircmp/README.rst

 Paths that correspond to identical file content are grouped with a double line break in between groups.

 To see a video demo: http://youtu.be/d1KNQrwsDXg

+The program is able to compare the contents of a directory containing ~475MB of data in about 10 seconds on an early 2013 Macbook Pro Retina.